mianmianguo2020/chowFen_App/README.md

 * Edit the details of an existing user
 * Delete a user

-## The user interface provides an interface for placing orders.
-It includes the following features:
+## The user interface includes the following features:
 * View a list of all available products
 * Add a product to the cart
 * View the items in the cart